SR-G/vscode-extension-imaginary/README.md

 # `vscode-extension-imaginary` README

- VSCode extension allowing to create a thumbnail from a selected URL (through a remote Imaginary HTTP call), and to replace this selection with the corresponding markdown tag.
+ VSCode extension allowing to create a thumbnail from a selected URL (through a remote `Imaginary` HTTP call), and to replace this selection with the corresponding markdown tag.

- Imaginary is a HTTP micro-service allowing to execute some operations on image through HTTP requests, @see https://github.com/h2non/imaginary.
+ `Imaginary` is a HTTP micro-service allowing to execute some operations on images through HTTP requests (like "resize this image to 650 pixels wide and convert to PNG"), @see https://github.com/h2non/imaginary.

 ## Features